svermeulen/vim-subversive/README.md

     You can do this by passing the black hole register to one of the substitute over range commands.
 For example: `"_<leader>siwip` or `"_<leader>csiwip` if you want to confirm each delete.

     Unfortunately you cannot just input an empty value into the prompt because there isn't a way to distinguish this input from cancelling via escape

-* #### Is this compatible with Neovim's `inccommand` setting?

-    Yes.
-When `inccommand` is set, subversive will prompt with the full native vim command so that the preview given by `inccommand` works as expected

 ## Settings